 Job loss, on top of being stressful, can be a blow to one’s self-esteem.
-Ulrich Orth PhD conducted research which suggests that low self esteem is detrimental to romantic relationships.
+Ulrich Orth Ph.D. conducted research that suggests that low self-esteem is detrimental to romantic relationships.
 According to Ulrich, people with low self-esteem believe that their partner views them as badly as they view themselves.
-They distance themselves to shield against what they believe is inevitable rejection.
+They distance themselves to shield themselves against what they believe is inevitable rejection.
 Those who keep their jobs sometimes experience Survivor’s Guilt.
 Survivor’s Guilt can lead to stress and withdrawal and harm a relationship.

 It’s Not Always a Bad Thing